SME loan guarantee scheme (BMKB)

 How to apply?

-Entrepreneurs apply for a loan to a participating bank.
-The bank can submit an application continuously.
+Entrepreneurs apply for a loan to a participating bank or other funder (Dutch).
+They can submit their applications continuously.